tng-coop/shinano/README.md

 the platform's primary objectives, our approach is to engage in open dialogue.
 The operating body, committed to democratic principles, prefers to discuss constructively with those involved to find amicable solutions or adjustments, rather than enforce strict compliance.
-This approach allows for a wider range of expressions and interactions on our platform, fostering a diverse and dynamic community.

 ### * Worker Cooperatives and Solidarity Economy